rrazumov-rrs/cyber-project/README.md

 |    _3991_    |    5601   |      TCP     | AzureLoadBalancer |  VirtualNetwork |    ALLOW   | ALLOW HEALTH PROBES FOR WEB SERVERS     |
 |    _4001_    |     22    |      TCP     |      10.0.0.4     |  VirtualNetwork |    ALLOW   | ALLOW SSH CONNECTION TO OTHER MACHINES  |

-**EXTRA**To harden the system further some of the rules have been modified and added, here is the results:
+**EXTRA** - To harden the system further some of the rules have been modified and added, here is the results:

 | **PRIORITY** |  **PORT** | **PROTOCOL** |     **SOURCE**    | **DESTINATION** | **ACTION** |             **DESCRIPTION**             |
 |:------------:|:---------:|:------------:|:-----------------:|:---------------:|:----------:|:---------------------------------------:|